irmaredz/Java-project/README.md

 The membership fee of a member depends on whether he/she is a single club or a multi club member.
 For single club members, the fees also depend on which club he/she has access to.

-Finally, multi club members are awarded membership points for joining the club.
+Multi club members are awarded membership points for joining the club.
 Upon sign up, they are awarded 100 points which they can use to redeem gifts and drinks from the store.